wp-plugins/formidable/readme.txt

 == Changelog ==
 = 1.04.0 =
 * Added icon link on post/page editor for inserting forms
-* Added option to show individual options in the custom HTML using the `[input]` tag. example: `[input opt=1]` where opt is the option order.
-Also hide the labels with `[input label=0]`
+* Added parameters to show individual radio/checkbox options in the custom HTML using the `[input]` tag. example: `[input opt=1]` where opt is the option order.
+Also hide the labels with `[input label=0]`.
+Now grid fields are much easier.
-* PRO: Added post integration.
+* PRO: Added post integration!
 Pro forms can now be used for creating and editing posts
 * PRO: Added a calendar option to the custom display, allowing entries to be displayed in a monthly calendar
 * PRO: Added page_id parameter to `[frm-entry-links]` shortcode to remove the requirement to place entry list on the same page as the form for editing entries
 * PRO: Updated email, url, and number fields to use HTML5